jnozzi/cocoadev.com/SiteContent/General/TexturedWindows.markdown

 ----

 Two separate nibs for textured and non-textured?
-Or you could create the windows programmatically with the [[NSTexturedBackgroundWindowMask]] of the style mask set.
+Or you could create the windows programmatically with the General/NSTexturedBackgroundWindowMask of the style mask set.

 ----